-I think for the most part people are not aware of this function because we have all gotten so busy with our work that we tend to skim over the applications and only focus on the tools we use regularly and ignore the rest.
+Quite often people are not aware of this feature because we have all gotten so busy with our work that we tend to skim over the applications and only focus on the tools we use regularly and ignore the rest.

-For those who are not familiar with PDF file formats, PDF stands for Portable Document Format.
-PDF files are commonly used to present information in a format that can be viewed on any computer regardless of the application software or operating system installed.
-Adobe is commonly associated with PDF file format due to Adobe’s early involvement in the PDF format.
-Users can download a free PDF reader which allows you to open and view PDF files from the Adobe website.
+For those who are not aware, the term PDF stands for Portable Document Format.
+They are commonly used to present information in a format that can be viewed on any computer regardless of the software or operating system installed.
+Adobe is most commonly associated with the PDF file format due to Adobe’s early involvement in the file format.
+Users can download a free Adobe PDF reader which allows you to open and view PDF files from the Adobe website.

 For this example, I am going to create a PDF file from a Word document.